bigstack-oss/cubecos/README.md

 Deploy your own private cloud infrastructure with the simplicity of public cloud.

-Join our community to help build the future of software-defined infrastructure!
+Join us in building the future of software-defined infrastructure!

 ## Prerequisites